International Grieg Conference in Bergen, Norway 17 – 19 November 2023

-The International Edvard Grieg Society, the Grieg Research Centre at the Faculty of Fine Arts, Music and Design University of Bergen, and Kode Art Museums and Composer Homes invite music researchers to the
+The International Edvard Grieg Society, the Grieg Research Centre at the Faculty of Fine Arts – Music and Design University of Bergen and Kode Edvard Grieg Museum Troldhaugen invite scholars, educators and performers to the Conference.

 All applicants must pay for their own travel and accommodation.
 More practical information about program, conference venues, travel, and local accommodation will be sent to the participants in due time.
 Seminar sessions are free for all participants.
 Lunch will be covered for active participants.

 Please send name, country, e-mail address, and background information (studies, professional activities) to firstname.lastname@example.org.